Xchange is an e-commerce platform that facilitates seamless integration and collaboration between our customers and their suppliers.

 Using the CTX vendor portal, suppliers can automate the exchange of information with their customers from the time an order is created until the time payment for those goods and services has been processed.
 Vendors will also be able to automate price updates, bid on new price requests, share documents, and exchange PO specific notes with their customers from a single platform.

 By joining the CTX community, vendors will have access to the hundreds of supply chain professionals who use CrunchTime each day to procure the goods and services that their businesses rely on.

 The Sign-up Process

 For questions, concerns, technical support or additional training, please contact the CrunchTime!
-Xchange help desk at 617-963-7734 between 8am and 6pm EST or go to www.crunchtime.com and click on support for additional support options.
+Xchange help desk at 617-963-7734 between 8am and 6pm EST or connect to the CrunchTime User Portal for additional support options.

 Data Integration and Workflow Management Tools